 While record-low interest rates are great for mortgage holders, they’re not so good for savers, with savings account rates repeatedly slashed to abysmal lows.

 So if you’ve got extra money as a result of lower mortgage rates, what should you do with it?
-A redraw offset facility could be the answer.
+An offset sub-account could be the answer.

-A redraw offset facility allows you to put extra money into your loan and withdraw it whenever you want, effectively using it as a spending account.
+An offset sub-account allows you to put extra money into your loan and withdraw it whenever you want, effectively using it as a spending account.

-The main advantage is that the money in the redraw offset facility is ‘offset’ against your home loan debt when interest is calculated, reducing the amount of interest charged on your loan.
+The main advantage is that the money in the offset sub-account is ‘offset’ against your home loan debt when interest is calculated, reducing the amount of interest charged on your loan.

-The more money in your redraw offset facility, the less interest you’re charged, meaning more of your regular repayment will go towards paying off this debt, effectively reducing the length of your loan and saving you money.
+The more money in your offset sub-account, the less interest you’re charged, meaning more of your regular repayment will go towards paying off this debt, effectively reducing the length of your loan and saving you money.

 Use our offset calculator to calculate how much you can save in the long run.